adikovo/securedWebsite/README.md

 # Communication_LTD Secured Information System

-A comprehensive secured web application for Communication_LTD telecommunications company featuring advanced security measures, password management, and customer data handling.
+A secured web app for managing users and customer data for a telecom company, featuring password policy enforcement, login tracking, reset via email, and protection from XSS & SQLi.

 ## Architecture Overview